ubc-bayes/mixinf/README.md

-# Locally-Adaptive Boosting Variational Inference (L-BVI)
+# Locally-Adaptive Boosting Variational Inference (LBVI)

 This repository contains a Python package that can be used to do Bayesian inference using locally-adaptive boosting variational inference (LBVI).